Canadian Marketing Code of Ethics & Standards

 These standards of practice apply to commercial solicitation relating to the purchase of products or services, or requests for charitable donation conveyed by telephone voice communications (also known as telemarketing), or by means of telephone facsimile (also known as fax).
 (See CMA's Telemarketing Regulations in Canada Guide).

-N3.2 Use of National Do Not Call List: Marketers must use the National Do Not Call List when conducting a consumer telemarketing or fax campaign in accordance with the rules of that program.
+N3.2 Use of National Do Not Call List: Marketers must subscribe to the National Do Not Call List and must remove any telephone number from their marketing list (that are on the National Do Not Call List) when conducting a consumer telemarketing or fax campaign in accordance with the Unsolicited Telecommunications Rules.

-N3.3 Internal Do Not Call List: At the request of either a current customer or a consumer or business, marketers must promptly add telephone or fax numbers to an internal do not Call list within 14 days of the request and cease marketing to the current customer, consumer or business at that telephone or fax number.
-Telephone and fax numbers must be retained on the internal do not Call list for three years.
+N3.3 Internal Do Not Call List: At the request of either a current customer or a consumer or business, marketers must add telephone or fax numbers to an internal do not call list within 14 days of the request and cease marketing to the current customer, consumer or business at that telephone or fax number.
+Numbers must be retained on the internal do not call list for three years and 14 days.

 N3.4 Calls to Mobile Devices: Marketers must not knowingly call or send voice messages to wireless devices of either consumers or businesses without prior consent.